What is mma? Well that’s easy, it’s an acronym for the fastest growing sport in history, Mixed Martial Arts.

 Now that, I hope, defines mma enough to tempt you to come and try one of the most demanding, challenging, addictive and rewarding experiences of your life.

-The mixed martial arts classes at Southend Combat Academy incorporate techniques from all martial arts including Brazilian Jiu Jitsu, muay thai, wrestling, sombo, judo and many others with a variety of the clubs coaches.
+The mixed martial arts classes at Southend Combat Academy incorporate techniques from all martial arts including Brazilian Jiu Jitsu, muay thai, wrestling, sombo, judo, self-defence and many others with a variety of the club's coaches.

 The mma lessons cater for all experience levels from complete novice to professional fighter so we look forward to seeing you on the mat.